Biking Life Gain

-The Netherlands are one of the best examples and if you ever had a chance to visit Amsterdam or any other Dutch town you clearly will know what we're talking about.
-To get more scientific data about effects of regular biking a group of researchers at University of Utrecht's Healthy Urban Living program ran an interesting research.
+The Netherlands are one of the best examples of this phenomenon, and if you've ever had a chance to visit you will know what we're talking about.
+In an effort to get more scientific data about the effects of a regular cycle, a group of researchers at the University of Utrecht's Healthy Urban Living program ran an interesting study.
 They gathered data about the transport choices of 50,000 people living in the Netherlands.
-Across this group people ride a bike for an average of 75 minutes per week and they concluded that it equates to living longer for about 6 months.
-Because of this healthy habit around 11,000 premature deaths are prevented every year in the country.
+Across this group, people that rode a bike for an average of 75 minutes per week were found to extend their lives by about 6 months.
+Because of this healthy habit, around 11,000 premature deaths are prevented every year in this country.

-Another, perhaps the most interesting conclusion from the research is that for every hour of biking we live for around an hour longer.
-Although it's only an estimate and actual results might vary depending on the country or personal disposition, we thought we'd base this tool on this very equation to show you how choosing a bike can impact your life.
+Another, perhaps, more interesting conclusion from this study is that for every hour of biking we live for around an hour longer.
+Although this is only an estimate, and actual results may vary depending on your country or personal disposition, we thought we'd base this tool on this very equation to show you how choosing a bike can impact your life.
 To get your result you'll need to input the following information:

-Please note that the research was ran on a group of amateur bikers who used a bike mostly for their daily commute.
-Although our tool allows you to insert any numerical values, the results won't be so accurate if you're a pro and spend most of your day on a bike (we wish you could live 20 more years though!).
-Calculator takes into consideration average speed of commuting on bikes in the Netherlands which we assume is somewhere between 12 and 20 kmph (7-12 mph).
-If your rides are more intense than that you'll probably live even a bit longer, good for you!
+Please note that the research was ran on a group of amateur bikers, who cycle mostly for their daily commute.
+Although our tool allows you to insert any numerical value, the results won't be as accurate if you're a pro and spend most of your day on a bike, as the hours gained experiences diminishing returns (although we do wish you could live 20 years longer!).This calculator takes into consideration the average speed of a commuting cycler in the Netherlands, which we assume is somewhere between 12 and 20 kmph (7-12 mph).
+If your rides are more intense than that you'll probably live even longer, so good for you!

-Feel free to also adjust your country's life expectancy to get you the most accurate information.
+Feel free to also adjust your country's life expectancy to get you the most accurate result.